cheddarmonk/dndcoldwar/Special Things For PC/Loulaum.md

 ## Loulaum
-Ioulaum was a great archwizard of Netheril, a beloved champion of his people and the inventor of both the mythallar and the flying enclaves of his empire.[2]
+Ioulaum was a great archwizard of [[Netheril]], a beloved champion of his people and the inventor of both the mythallar and the flying enclaves of his empire.
 When Ioulaum abandoned Netheril to escape the life drain dweomers of the phaerimm in −339 DR, panic spread at the news of his disappearance, leading to Karsus casting his spell Karsus's avatar.
 After the fall of Netheril, Ioulaum survived as an elder brain (the central brain of an illithid community) lich.

 ### Contents
 * Activities